 Your tooth has three components the hard shell called enamel, a soft and sensitive middle layer called dentin, and a soft inner layer called the dental pulp.
 The dental pulp houses the nerve tissue, lymph tissue, and blood vessels and is vital to the tooth.
 When the dental pulp is sufficiently traumatized because of exposure to bacteria from cavities, fractures in the tooth entering the pulp, or forceful impacts on the face result in the death of the tooth, making root canal therapy essential to eradicate the infection and prevent tooth loss.

-Root canals performed by endodontics in Toronto, ON, involve tooth disinfection after removing all debris, including nerve tissue, blood tissue, bacteria, infection, and lymph tissue from the pulp chamber and the associated canals.
+Root canals performed by endodontics in Downtown Toronto, involve tooth disinfection after removing all debris, including nerve tissue, blood tissue, bacteria, infection, and lymph tissue from the pulp chamber and the associated canals.
 After the canals are thoroughly cleaned and shaped, they are filled with antibiotics to prevent the infection from recurring and the pain you may experience after the anesthesia begins to wear off.

 The tip of the root also needs sealing to ensure the elimination of the risk of failure.
 Any leakages in the canals of the root treatment confirm the collapse of the therapy.